 Jonny Quest Models

 These models form an interlocking set; the complete scene is represented on the cover of the boxes.
-Scans and info courtesy of Dan Johnson; check his website for some examples of completed models.
+Scans and info courtesy of Dan Johnson.

 1. Jonny (7)